LLNL/axom/src/axom/mint/docs/sphinx/sections/getting_started.rst

 ``coords`` matrix (i.e., the cell nodes) and computes the sum of each node coordinate in ``xsum`` and ``ysum`` respectively.
 Then, the average is evaluated by multiplying each coordinate sum with :math:`1/4`.
-The result is stored in the corresponding field array, ``xc``, which, is captured by the `Lambda Expression`_.
+The result is stored in the corresponding field array, ``xc``, which is captured by the `Lambda Expression`_.

 Since, the cell centroid is a 2D vector quantity, each cell entry has an